Harry-Linner/2025ADS/project4/report.md

 ![DP vs Brute Force Time Comparison](parameter_analysis_charts/dp_vs_brute_force_time_comparison.png)

 &nbsp;&nbsp;&nbsp;&nbsp;We can discover that for the same parameter **$m$**, the longer the Brute Force algorithm showcases the asymptotic performance of an exponential function, and our DP algorithm performs much better than the Brute Force algorithm, especially with larger $m$.

+&nbsp;&nbsp;&nbsp;&nbsp;**Note**: When $n$ reaches several tens, the brute force algorithm's execution time already far exceeds that of our DP algorithm.
+As $n$ continues to increase, brute force rapidly exceeds practical time limits.
+Therefore, we do not display brute force timing for large $n$ values in the charts.

 ![DP vs Brute Force (max $n=12$)](parameter_analysis_charts/dp_vs_brute_force_max_n_12.png)